Spider201866/Alan_web/memory-bank/progress.md

 </details>

 ## What's Left to Build
-1.  **Implement PWA Service Worker:** The immediate next step is to add a service worker to enable Progressive Web App features, including the ability to install the application.
-2.  **Re-evaluate Critical CSS:** A future task is to revisit the implementation of critical CSS to improve the initial page load performance.
+1.  **Re-evaluate Critical CSS:** A future task is to revisit the implementation of critical CSS to improve the initial page load performance.

 ## Current Status
-The AlanUI Web Chatbot is functional, stable, accessible, and now comprehensively documented.
+The AlanUI Web Chatbot is functional, stable, accessible, and now comprehensively documented as a Progressive Web App.
 All known issues have been resolved.

 ## Known Issues
 - The `EBUSY` error during test database cleanup still occurs intermittently but does not affect test outcomes.